Shawn-Hwang/CS260-startup/README.md

 - Responsive to window resizing - My pages look great on all window sizes
 - Application elements - Good alignment and contrast with different font sizes
 - Application text content - Consistent fonts with different font sizes
-- Application images - The width of the image is set to
+- Application images - The width of the image on the about page is resized to fit the design